Sanmilee/Data_Engineering/README.md

 # Data_Engineering
 Data Engineering standard practices of Extract - Transform - Load (ETL)

+Terraform is an open-source infrastructure-as-code (IAC) tool developed by HashiCorp.
+It allows developers to manage and provision infrastructure resources such as virtual machines, networks, and storage using code.

+***

 ## Table of Contents
 1. [Project Motivation](###project-motivation)